Hotmoka/hotmoka/tutorial/Takamaka.md

 > of a class be stored in blockchain.
 There is no explicit method to call to keep track
 > of updates to such objects: Takamaka will automatically deal with the updates.

-Regenerate `family.jar`, since class `Person` has changed, and export it again as `dist/family.jar`, inside the `family` Eclipse project (some versions of Eclipse require to delete the previous `dist/family.jar` before exporting a new version).
+Regenerate `family-0.0.1-SNAPSHOT.jar`, by running `mvn install` again, since class `Person` has changed.
 Run again the `io.takamaka.tests.family.Main` class.

 > We can use the `io.takamaka.code.lang.Storage` class and we can run the resulting compiled code
-> since that class is inside `io-takamaka-code-1.0.jar`, which has been included in the
+> since that class is inside `io-takamaka-code-1.0.jar`, which has been included, in blockchain, in the
 > class path as a dependency of `family.jar`.

 This time, the execution should